revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Log4J.md

 ---

-40. Mention what are the different types of Appenders?
+40. Mention what are the different types of Appenders.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)